Is a degree really essential to work at a leading tech company?

 We spoke to a couple of our leading consultants to find out.

-Senior Consultant, Chris Wyatt, says ‘100% yes: If you want to break into AI Software or research, a degree is a must.
+Principal Consultant, Chris Wyatt, says ‘100% yes: If you want to work in AI Software or research, a degree is a must.
 The state of the market means it’s virtually impossible to get a job without the academic credentials.’

 Artificial Intelligence and Machine Learning are seen as dynamic industries that are changing the world, and who doesn’t want to be a part of something that’s got the potential to change the world for the better?